Ryanair has warned flights between the UK and the European Union may be suspended even if an aviation deal is reached in Brexit negotiations.

-An "even worse scenario" would be for no agreement to be reached at all, he told a press conference in central London, before adding that "seems highly unlikely".
+An “even worse scenario” would be for there to be no agreement he told a London press conference, before adding that that seemed “highly unlikely”.

-Airlines want aviation to be prioritised during the Brexit negotiations as flights are scheduled more than one year in advance.
+Airlines want aviation prioritised during Brexit negotiations as flights are scheduled more than one year in advance.